 He’s been known to do a bit of gambling when the timing seems right.

 Nobody likes losing money to casinos.
 But most of us put up with the financial beatings, accepting that they inevitably happen when you risk cash in games where the other side has the best of it.
 Some of us find legal ways to turn the tables.
+Maybe we card count or hole card or seek out lingering bonuses on slot machines.

 Back in the day, being a casino dealer meant learning to shuffle cards in specific ways – with all kinds of artful riffles and passes – that were unique to different casinos.
+There were special cuts and reshuffles and a variety of techniques employed to make the cards as random as possible when they were dealt.